slackapi/bolt-js/docs/_steps/adding_editing_workflow_step.md

 <div class='section-content'>

-When a builder adds (or later edits) your step in their workflow, your app will receive a `workflow_step_edit` action.
-The callback assigned to the `edit` property of the `WorkflowStep` configuration object passed in during instantiation will run when this action occurs.
+When a builder adds (or later edits) your step in their workflow, your app will receive a [`workflow_step_edit` event](https://api.slack.com/reference/workflows/workflow_step_edit).
+The `edit` callback in your `WorkflowStep` configuration will be run when this event is received.

-Whether a builder is adding or editing a step, you need to provide them with a special `workflow_step` modal — a workflow step configuration modal — where step-specific settings are chosen.
-Since the purpose of this modal is tied to a workflow step's configuration, it has more restrictions than typical modals—most notably, you cannot include `title​`, `submit​`, or `close`​ properties in the payload.
-By default, the `callback_id` used for this modal will be the same as that of the workflow step.
+Whether a builder is adding or editing a step, you need to send them a [workflow step configuration modal](https://api.slack.com/reference/workflows/configuration-view).
+This modal is where step-specific settings are chosen, and it has more restrictions than typical modals—most notably, it cannot include `title​`, `submit​`, or `close`​ properties.
+By default, the configuration modal's `callback_id` will be the same as the workflow step.

 Within the `edit` callback, the `configure()` utility can be used to easily open your step's configuration modal by passing in an object with your view's `blocks`.
-To disable configuration save before certain conditions are met, pass in `submit_disabled` with a value of `true`.
+To disable saving the configuration before certain conditions are met, pass in `submit_disabled` with a value of `true`.

-To learn more about workflow step configuration modals, [read the documentation](https://api.slack.com/reference/workflows/configuration-view).
+To learn more about opening configuration modals, [read the documentation](https://api.slack.com/workflows/steps#handle_config_view).

 </div>